gabriel7493/sentence-reverser/README.md

 # sentence-reverser
-Program to reverse words in a givensentence
+Program to reverse words in a given sentence